How Women in Uganda are Second-Class Citizens

 I began to contemplate hypothetical scenarios where I had influence and substantial funds, and therefore the ability to implement relevant projects to those who were in dire need of them.
 But I had neither the financial capability nor the skills to make a difference.
 I only had my thoughts and the desire to help, which were tangled up with misguided notions I had been raised with.
 My intentions are no different than many others’ in a history of subtle violence that oppresses an enormous mass of the world’s population.

 I still don’t know how to intervene, but I can see no greater purpose than to attempt to minimize gender inequality in Uganda and all over the world.
 Even if the cycle perpetuates itself around me, and my name gets lost with the millions before mine on the same path, I cannot turn back.
 I have already seen the struggle of too many women whose voices go unheard.
 I will always fight for those strong souls whom by sheer chance were dealt a negative hand.
-I will not know peace until it can be equally shared with those who deserve it.
+In fact, I will not know peace until it can be equally shared with those who deserve it.
 I left a part of my heart in the grasslands near the mouth of the Nile and I won’t rest until it is reunited with the women who showed me what hope is.